swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 Swift provides memory safety with a combination of language affordances and runtime checking.
 However, Swift also deliberately includes some unsafe constructs, such as the `Unsafe` pointer types in the standard library, language features like `nonisolated(unsafe)`, and interoperability with unsafe languages like C. For most Swift developers, this is a pragmatic solution that provides an appropriate level of memory safety while not getting in the way.

-However, some projects want to require stronger memory-safety guarantees than are Swift provides by default.
+However, some projects want to require stronger memory-safety guarantees than Swift provides by default.
 These projects want to pay closer attention to uses of unsafe constructs in their code, and discourage casual use of unsafe constructs when a safe alternative exists.
 This proposal introduces opt-in strict memory safety checking to identify those places in Swift code that make use of unsafe language constructs and APIs.
 Any code written within this strictly-safe subset also works as “normal” Swift and can interoperate with existing Swift code.

 ## Motivation